Betty Cantor-Jackson: The "Betty Boards"

 Since Cantor-Jackson often used her own tapes and equipment when recording shows, they were in her possession unless bought by the Grateful Dead for their own releases.
 In the mid-80s, she was forced to foreclose on her home and moved to Oregon with her in-laws to be a nursing assistant.
 After struggling to pay storage fees for her belongings in California, her storage spaces were auctioned in 1986.
-These included the over 1000 tapes from her career as a live audio engineer, which became known as the "Betty Boards."
+These included more than 1000 tapes from her career as a live audio engineer, which became known as the "Betty Boards."
 They were mostly recordings of the Grateful Dead, but included bands such as Legion of Mary, Kingfish, the Jerry Garcia Band, Old & In the Way, and the New Riders of the Purple Sage.

 The Grateful Dead declined to bid, leading to the storage lots being auctioned to the public.
 Three separate parties ended up in possession of the tapes; none of them were Grateful Dead fans.
-One party has held them in a storage locker since purchasing.
+One party kept them in a storage locker.
 The second party, an unnamed couple, got a friend to record the tapes to cassette from reel-to-reel in order to distribute them.
-The last, a high school teacher, kept them in his barn for years where they decayed, before he enlisted Rob Eaton, guitarist for the Grateful Dead tribute band Dark Star Orchestra, to help restore them.
-Over 200 tapes were restored and digitally archived, a total of almost 100 hours of music.
+The last, a high school teacher, kept them in a barn for years, where they decayed, before agreeing to a request by Rob Eaton, guitarist for the Grateful Dead tribute band Dark Star Orchestra, to allow them to be restored.
+More than 200 tapes were restored and digitally archived, amounting to nearly 100 hours of music.
 The Grateful Dead offered the owner $100,000 for the tapes, but he refused to sell them for anything less than $1 million.
 Eaton went on to contact other owners to restore their tapes as well, reaching agreements with one of the other primary owners in 2014.

-However, several of these tapes have since been commercially released.
+Several of these tapes have since been commercially released.
 The most notable of these is Cornell 5/8/77, a concert at Cornell University's Barton Hall.
 It is widely regarded as one of the Grateful Dead's best shows and one of the best live recordings of the band.
 In 2012 it was added to the National Recording Registry of the Library of Congress for being "culturally, historically, or aesthetically important, and/or inform or reflect life in the United States."